Mat0u5/LifeSeries-docs/docs/commands/detailed/session.md

 ## Related Pages

-- [Selecting a Series Guide](/guide/selecting-series) - Must select a series first
+- [Selecting a Season](/guide/selecting-season) - You must select a season first

 ---